Top 10 Best The Walking Dead Characters

 Andrea is easily my favorite character.
 First, I want everyone to understand that the TV series is not the comic series.
 Characters differ in both formats.
 It's unfair to dislike Andrea in the TV show just because you prefer her in the comics.
 Regardless, she is an amazing and sensible character.
 I also think she's the most relatable.

 Andrea knows what's best, and fans don't give her enough credit for that.
-Even in S3, after spending eight months in the woods and coming close to death, any sensible person would have stayed in Woodbury.
+Even in Season 3, after spending eight months in the woods and coming close to death, any sensible person would have stayed in Woodbury.
 "A bad feeling" from Michonne doesn't seem like a valid reason for any of us to leave a safe haven and venture back into the unknown.
 If people who criticize Andrea took the time to see things from her perspective, they'd realize she truly is an amazing character.

 In addition to her sensibility, she is the first person on the show to prove that women can be just as strong as men and equally skilled with a gun.
 She is a central figure in the show's exploration of feminism, and I think that's a point we all need to appreciate more.

 You all need to understand that Tara is a kind-hearted person.
 Everyone hated her because she was the first to agree with the governor about attacking the prison.
 She has stayed emotionally strong through the loss of all three family members.
-While she is nowhere close to the top women in the group (Michonne, Carol, Maggie, Sasha), she emotionally has a lot of potential.
-And that is why, to me, she deserves number 8.

 By far one of the best fighters on the show.
 She fought through three devastating deaths in her family.
-She is smart and logical, and the group needs that. *cough cough Rick* Tara can fight through head injuries to sorrow.
+She is smart and logical, and the group needs that.
+Tara can fight through head injuries to sorrow.
 She sticks up for herself and is underrated.
 The apocalypse needs someone like her.

 What makes this character my favorite is that Sonequa Martin Green is such a wonderful theatre actress.
 Without her, this character would be nothing.
 Sasha is fierce and dominant, but also really intense and engaging.
-In season 5, some of the other survivors are falling into categories of predictability, but this character keeps surprising me and keeps me on the watch.
-I love her and want more of her.

 In my opinion, Sasha is the greatest female character because she has amazing traits in all areas.
 She's a badass, a fighter, a leader, but most importantly, she's a realist.
 She disregards the nonsense and strives on, getting it all done.
 The actress is so great, and she's turned this character into a total team player from where she started.
 Now she's the sharpshooter!
 Go SASHA!